-The activity of VAL-083 against solid tumors, including lung cancer, has been established in both pre-clinical and human clinical trials conducted by the NCI and by the drug's commercial approval in China.
-Decision Resources, Inc. forecasts that the non-small cell lung cancer ("NSCLC") drug market will exceed USD \$4.1 billion in 2012.
-We plan to establish a strong scientific and clinical rationale to support outlicensing activities to unlock the potential value of the drug in partnership with larger pharmaceutical companies with the resources and commercial infrastructure to effectively develop and launch a lung cancer product.
+The activity of VAL-083 against solid tumors, including lung cancer, has been established in both pre-clinical and human clinical trials conducted by the NCI.
+Lung cancer is characterized as small cell and non-small cell lung cancer ("NSCLC").
+NSCLC is the most common type of lung cancer.
+VAL-083 has demonstrated activity against NSCLC in laboratory studies.
+VAL-083 was also investigated in a number of clinical trials in the United States and Europe during the 1970s both as a stand-alone therapy and in combination with other chemotherapeutic regimens.
+VAL-083 has been approved by the Chinese Food and Drug Administration ("CFDA") (formerly the State Food and Drug Administration) for the treatment of lung cancer in China.
+However, we believe that the use of the drug in the modern era has been limited by a preference for targeted therapies.
+We plan to establish a strong scientific and clinical rationale to support out-licensing activities to unlock the potential value of the drug in partnership with larger pharmaceutical companies with the resources and commercial infrastructure to effectively develop and launch a lung cancer product.